AUM-SO/patient-flow/README.md

 ### Hand-off and session lifecycle

-- **QR hand-off** — the landing page and the staff dashboard can mint a session and show a QR code plus a copyable link, so the patient fills the form on their own phone while staff watch from the console.
+#### New session — QR hand-off

+**What it is:** a `New session` button on the staff dashboard (and `Open on Another Device` on the landing page) that opens a dialog containing a QR code and a copyable link.
+Both entry points render the same component, `components/common/SessionLinkDialog.tsx`.

+**What it does, step by step:**

+1. Staff click `New session`.
+A session id is generated in the browser with `crypto.randomUUID()` — no server round-trip, so the dialog appears instantly.
+2. The dialog shows that id as a QR code pointing at `/patient/<id>`, with the same URL underneath in a read-only field and a copy button.
+3. The patient scans the code with their phone camera, or receives the link by message.
+The intake form opens on their device — no app, no account, no code to type in.
+4. The moment they start typing, the staff console already watching that session shows the fields filling in, which field is focused, and when they submit.

+**How it helps in practice**

+- **The console stays with staff.** Without a hand-off, the only way to get the form to a patient is to pass over the intake tablet — which takes the live view away from the person who is supposed to be watching it.
+The QR sends the form out and keeps the dashboard in place, which is the whole point of having two synchronized screens.
+- **Nobody transcribes a UUID.** A session id is 36 characters.
+Reading it aloud or typing it from a sticky note is where a real desk would lose time and make mistakes; scanning is one gesture with a zero error rate.
+- **Several patients can fill in at once.** Each press mints a separate session, so a queue of people can complete the form on their own phones in parallel while staff watch the list update in real time — instead of forming a line behind one shared device.
+- **Hygiene and privacy.** The patient enters their own personal details on their own screen and never handles a shared clinic device.
+- **It makes the feature demonstrable.** One person with a laptop and a phone can see both sides of the realtime sync in under ten seconds — which is exactly how a reviewer will try it.

+Design details worth noting:

+- **The id is minted before the row exists.** The dialog only hands out a link; the `sessions` row is created by the patient tab on first load (`upsertSession`).
+A QR that nobody scans leaves no orphan row behind.
+- **The link is the entire access story for the patient side.** There are no patient accounts, and a v4 UUID is not guessable, so possession of the link is what grants access — the same model as an unlisted document link.
+- **Copy degrades gracefully.** `navigator.clipboard` fails on insecure origins and when permission is denied, so the URL also sits in a selectable input next to the button.

+#### Close session

-- **Staff can close a session** — abandoned sessions no longer sit in the list forever;
-  `closed` was previously only reachable from the patient tab.
+Abandoned sessions no longer sit in the list forever — `closed` used to be reachable only from the patient tab.
 Closing broadcasts `session_closed` on the session channel, and the patient tab locks the form behind a disabled `<fieldset>` with an explanatory alert.

-The patient side cannot read `sessions` (RLS restricts SELECT to staff), so a broadcast is the only live path for that signal.
+The patient side cannot read `sessions` (RLS restricts SELECT to staff), so a broadcast is the only live path for that signal — the same channel that carries field updates doubles as the control channel.

 ---